 Admission requires completion of 60 hours of college work, 15 hours of Physics, including PHYS 2510, 2520, and 3300, and overall and Physics GPA of 3.25.
-Students will complete seven hours of honors credit, including PHYS 4X96 Honors Tutorial (3-6 hours) and PHYS 4X97 Honors Thesis.
+Students will complete seven hours of honors credit in physics courses, including honors section or honors contract in PHYS 4175 Senior Research Proposal, PHYS 4275 Senior Research Project, and PHYS 4X97\ Honors Thesis.